-

 Bus journey 200 km, duration approx. 3.5 h

 Today you say goodbye to Tok Tokkie.
-During the approximately 3-hour hike, the landscape and vegetation changes and you see dunes covered with camel thorn acacias.
-Around midday you reach the farmhouse and learn more about local environmental protection projects.
-Then drive to your next accommodation for 2 nights, the beautiful Desert Homestead Lodge.
+During the approximately 3-hour hike, the landscape and vegetation will change, and you will see dunes covered with camel thorn acacias.
+Around midday, you will reach the farmhouse and learn more about local environmental protection projects.
+Afterwards, you will drive to your next accommodation for 2 nights, the beautiful Desert Homestead Lodge.
 (B,L,D)

 Today you set off before sunrise, because a special play of colors awaits you when the dunes shimmer red-orange in the morning light.
 Light sandy air accompanies your hike as you climb the famous Dune 45.
 Then you continue deeper and deeper into the dune fields of Sossusvlei and Deadvlei.
 The wind has done all the work here and the dunes, which are up to 380 m high, are among the largest in the world.
 They are part of the Namib Sand Sea and are a UNESCO World Heritage Site.
 Bizarrely shaped acacia tree skeletons in the huge, dried-out clay pan are the landmark of Sossusvlei.
 You continue to Sesriem Canyon and marvel at the 1 km long and 30 m deep gorge that the Tsauchab River has eaten into the rock.
 (B,L,D)